Jon8897/Memory-game/README.md

    * The photos used in this site were obtained from wikipedias upload
 # Acknowledgements

-   * I have had help searching the internet to help me finish this projected off
+   * I have had help searching the internet to help me finish this projected off.